Using curl to automate HTTP jobs

 When a resource is requested from a server, the reply from the server may include a hint about where the browser should go next to find this page, or a new page keeping newly generated output.
 The header that tells the browser to redirect is Location:.

-Curl does not follow Location: headers by default, but will simply display such pages in the same manner it display all HTTP replies.
+Curl does not follow Location: headers by default, but will simply display such pages in the same manner it displays all HTTP replies.
 It does however feature an option that will make it attempt to follow the Location: pointers.

 To tell curl to follow a Location: